 I was a bit worried about how I would manage today’s adventures, especially after yesterday’s mini-adventure, but I also know that I have to put my ankle through the hard work if it’s going to heal.
 I didn’t want to risk slipping on the path through the Dollar Glen on my journey to the castle, so I walked along the road to the car park and then around the back on the service road.
-It was a bit further that way, but I was on pavement which was easier for my ankle.
+It was a bit further that way, but I was on the pavement which was easier for my ankle.

 On my return journey, I decided that I had enough energy and that my ankle was feeling strong enough to risk the walk through the glen.
 I wasn’t sure what to expect and was actually rather pleased with the relative ease of it.
-Had I known the path was in such good shape, I’d have taken it up—but then I may have been a bit too sore to really enjoy the castle.
+Had I known the path was in such good shape, I’d have taken it up, but then I may have been a bit too sore to really enjoy the castle.
 So that’s OK.
-(And clearly my “good path” is different from others, as everyone I spoke to said it was a bit rough and might be too much for me altogether.)
+(And clearly, my “good path” is different from others, as everyone I spoke to said it was a bit rough and might be too much for me altogether.)

 I am sure I will pay for my adventures tomorrow, but I am quite pleased with myself for managing the walk today.
 All five miles of it!

 * I had to work the gloom in somehow to make the story work with the castle’s former name.
 But I have been a bit gloomy over not being able to run so it’s kind of relevant.